-A core part of your Google SEO strategy will focus on your webpages or content.
+A core part of your SEO for Google strategy will focus on your pages or content.
 By improving their SEO, you’re increasing their online visibility to Google, which can lead to a better ranking in search results and better results for your business.

 Optimize your webpages for Google by focusing on these six areas:

-One of the biggest parts of Google SEO is keyword research.
+One of the biggest parts of search engine optimization for Google is keyword research.
 By researching keywords for your content, you can discover what answers users are looking for, as well as what topics they’re discussing.
 That results in original and shareable content.
 Plus, you can see what content’s ranking for that keyword.

 Discover keywords for future or existing content with the following tools: